tlefko/Huawei-Matebook-X-Pro-Ventura/Readme.md

 - [x] `Main` -> `Advanced` -> `PXE Device Enable` -> **Disable**
 - [x] `Main` -> `Advanced` -> `Fingerprint Enable` -> **Disable**
 - [ ] DISABLE OTHER WAKE UP SOURCES --- THIS WILL FIX ALL SLEEP ISSUES (creds @doggie13 for discovery of sleep bug/solution testing).
 This **stops** passive battery drain from the fans spinning during sleep.
 Perhaps profzei wants credit here too.

-# Recommended: Clean Install (Preinstall steps)
-- Format a USB (16GB) as Journaled and then proceed to download the latest Catalina Installer Patcher Application
-- Download the latest Catalina installer from within the Patcher App, and select to download a new copy and install to your USB device
-- Download the clover configurator application and mount the EFI of the USB partition, then copy the contents of the Files linked above to A new EFI Folder (that you create) within the EFI partition.

-** This is because the App Store installers will often not download a full installer, just an truncated version that downloads the installer files from the interent while installing.
-Thus, they're not bootable from a USB as they're not complete.
-That is why you should use this method to make sure the installer is usable for bootable media.

 # Install Steps